Ban-Zhan/ComplexHeatmap-reference/book/07-oncoprint.md

 )
 ```

-Make the oncoPrint.
-We save `column_title` and `heatmap_legend_param` as varaibles because they are used multiple
+Now we make the oncoPrint.
+We save `column_title` and `heatmap_legend_param`
-times in following sections.
+as varaibles because they are used multiple times in following sections.

 ```r